-Aoife has worked with and acted as an expert advisor, consultant and trainer to a wide range of international and national bodies and organisations working on human rights law issues, including UN Special Procedures, UN treaty bodies, the Council of Europe, and multiple national human rights institutions.
+Aoife has worked with and acted as an expert advisor to a wide range of international and national organisations and bodies working on human rights issues, including UN Special Procedures, the UN Committee on the Rights of the Child and the UN Committee on Economic, Social and Cultural Rights.
+In 2021-3 she was a member of the advisory committee on the UNCRC's forthcoming General Comment No.26 on children's rights and the environment), while in 2022, she was the academic partner in a collaboration to provide the CESCR with support in terms of mainstreaming child rights and ensuring child participation in the development of its forthcoming General Comment on sustainable development and the International Covenant on Economic, Social and Cultural Rights.
+This included leading on the production of a child-friendly version of the Covenant.
 In 2017, she produced a report for the World Bank on ‘Fiscal Constraints and Human Rights: Is there a ‘right’ way to scale down social programmes?’, focused on question of under what circumstances, if any, and, if so, how social programmes can be scaled down in compliance with human rights standards.
 In 2019, she was commissioned by the Council of Europe to produce a report on ‘Protecting the Child from Child Poverty: The Role of Rights in the Council of Europe’.